Product Review: 532 Essential Cosmetic Protocol by AROLAB Organic

 532 Essential Cosmetic Protocol

-The 532 Essential line of products are all handmade.
+The 532 Essential line of products is all handmade.
 This was to ensure the protection of all ingredients from any aggressive industrial processes that would compromise the effectiveness as well as the quality of the product.

 The 532 Essential Cosmetic Protocol is suitable for a variety of skin types.
 Unlike other brands that produce individual products for different skin types, AROLAB Organics has taken a different approach to individuality.
 There is a formula in which one must follow a specific combination of mixing a certain amount of the nourishing lipophase and the moisturizing hydraphase, based on their skin type, both for the mornings and evenings.